 What is product marketing responsible for?

 In order to understand how to get your first job in product marketing, it’s important to first briefly cover what product marketers do.
 Every company will differ a little bit on the responsibilities of product marketing, but fundamentally product marketers are responsible for three things:

-- Creating and executing a product-centric marketing plan.
-While an overall marketing team is likely focused on broader goals -- like lead generation or SEO -- as a product marketer you need to consider the steps people will take to purchase your product then build and execute campaigns to support this.
+Creating and executing a product-centric marketing plan.
+While an overall marketing team is likely focused on broader goals -- like lead generation or SEO -- as a product marketer you need to consider the steps people will take to purchase your product then build and execute strategies and campaigns to achieve these goals.

 What makes for a great product marketing candidate?

 With the core responsibilities above in mind, strong candidates will generally have a number of the traits listed below.